Juliane Koepcke: Plane crash

-Koepcke survived the fall but suffered injuries such as a broken collarbone, a deep cut in her right arm, an eye injury, and a concussion.
-She then spent 11 days in the rainforest, most of which were spent making her way through the water.
-While in the jungle, she dealt with severe insect bites and an infestation of maggots in her wounded arm.
-After nine days, she was able to find an encampment that had been set up by local fishermen.
-She gave herself rudimentary first aid, which included pouring gasoline on her arm to force the maggots out of the wound.
-A few hours later, the returning fishermen found her, gave her proper first aid, and used a canoe to transport her to a more inhabited area.
-She was soon airlifted to a hospital.
+Koepcke survived the fall but suffered injuries including a broken collarbone, a deep cut on her right arm, an eye injury, a ruptured ligament in her knee, and a concussion.
+She then spent 11 days in the rainforest, most of which she spent following a creek to a river.
+While in the jungle, she dealt with severe insect bites and an infestation of botfly larvae in her injured arm.
+After nine days, she was able to find an encampment that had been set up by local lumberjacks.
+A few hours later, the returning lumberjacks found her, poured gasoline onto her wound, and used a canoe to transport her for 11 hours to a more inhabited area.
+She was then airlifted to a hospital.

 Koepcke's unlikely survival has been the subject of much speculation.
-Experts have said that she survived the fall because she was harnessed into her seat, which was in the middle of her row, and the two seats on either side of her (which remained attached to her seat as part of a row of three) are thought to have functioned as a parachute which slowed her fall.
+Experts have said that she survived the fall because she was harnessed into her seat, the window seat, which was attached to the two seats to her left as part of a row of three.
+That was thought to have functioned as a parachute or helicopter which slowed her fall.
 The impact may have also been lessened by the updraft from a thunderstorm Koepcke fell through, as well as the thick foliage at her landing site.
-As many as 14 other passengers were later discovered to have survived the initial crash, but died while waiting to be rescued.
+As many as 14 other passengers were later discovered to have survived the initial crash but died while waiting to be rescued.

 Aftermath

 After recovering from her injuries, Koepcke assisted search parties in locating the crash site and recovering the bodies of victims.
 Her mother's body was discovered on 12 January 1972.

-Koepcke returned to her parents' native Germany, where she fully recovered from her injuries.
+Koepcke returned to her parents' native West Germany, where she fully recovered from her physical injuries.
 Like her parents, she studied biology at the University of Kiel and graduated in 1980.
 She received a doctorate from Ludwig Maximilian University of Munich and returned to Peru to conduct research in mammalogy, specialising in bats.
 She published her thesis, "Ecological study of a bat colony in the tropical rain forest of Peru", in 1987.

 In 1989, Koepcke married Erich Diller, a German entomologist who specialises in parasitic wasps.
 In 2000, following the death of her father, she took over as the director of Panguana.
 She currently serves as a librarian at the Bavarian State Collection of Zoology in Munich.

 Koepcke's autobiography Als ich vom Himmel fiel: Wie mir der Dschungel mein Leben zurückgab (German for When I Fell from the Sky: How the Jungle Gave Me My Life Back) was released in 2011 by Piper Verlag.
 The book won that year's Corine Literature Prize.
 In 2019, the government of Peru made her a Grand Officer of the Order of Merit for Distinguished Services.